webiny/commodo/packages/hooks/README.md

 # @commodo/hooks
-Hooks are points in code on which you can hook on to and execute one or more snyc or async callbacks.
+Hooks are points in code on which you can hook on to and execute one or more callbacks.

 This is where the `withHooks` higher order function comes in.
 It creates a new function, decorated with methods for defining hooks and registration of callbacks.